 Once your telephone audio has been recorded and produced there are no ongoing expenses associated with it.
 Therefore, there is no reason for you to keep paying for it.

-We provide a voice over and music service for a one-time fee; however, in the interests of transparency you could easily source your own too.
+We provide a voiceover and music service for a one-time fee; however, in the interests of transparency, you could easily source your own too.

 Music On Hold

 if you play mainstream music on your phone you will have to pay an ongoing fee to a performance rights organisation (PRO) in your country.
-The UK is PRS and the US has ASCAP, BMI and SESAC.
+The UK is PRS and the US has ASCAP, BMI, and SESAC.
 Many people do not realise this until they get a call or letter from a PRO demanding money.

 Telephone System – One-time fee or contract?

 The answer to this really depends on your company and its telephone requirements.
-If your company is small and only has one or even a few lines, you may be better looking into the telephone hardware requirements yourself and buying them.
-For example, a few years back we bought a PBX box (also known as a switchboard system) and on-hold mp3 player and installed it ourselves.
+If your company is small and only has one or even a few lines, you may be better off looking into the telephone hardware requirements yourself and buying them.
+For example, a few years back we bought a PBX box (also known as a switchboard system) and an on-hold mp3 player and installed it ourselves.
 When I say installed, we plugged it into our regular telephone line.
-This took literally minutes and the supplier we bought it off guided us.
+This took literally minutes and the supplier we bought it from guided us.